syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/bubble-heatmap.md

 ### Bubble sector

-In this bubble heatmap type, the sector of the bubble decides the magnitude of data point.
+When the heatmap tile type is **Bubble** and the bubble type is **Sector**, the sector of the bubble decides the magnitude of data point.
 If the sector is large, then the data point value will be high.

-To render the data points with bubble sector, set the [bubbleType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapCellSettings~BubbleType.html) property to `Sector`.

 {% if page.publishingplatform == "aspnet-core" %}

+To render the data points with bubble sector, set the [bubbleType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_BubbleType) property to **Sector**.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}